TTSWarhammer40k/Battleforged-Workshop-Mod-Compilation/README.md

 **Manual Installation (Mac OS)**

 1. Download the Battle-Forge Zip file.
-2. Locate your **Library\Tabletop Simulator
+2. Locate your `~/Library/Tabletop Simulator` folder inside your user's home folder.
+    - **NOTE** The `~` tilde character means your user's home directory.
+    - **NOTE** On MacOS, the `Library` folder might be hidden by default.
+To unhide, do the following.
+While in your home folder in Finder, in the menu bar select View -> Show View Options.
+Then check Show Library Folder.
-3. Copy the Battleforged Mod Compilation folder from the Zip and place it Saves folder into Library\Tabletop Simulator
+3. Copy the contents of the Battleforged Mod Pack folder from the Zip in to the `~/Library/Tabletop Simulator/Saves` folder
 4. Open your game and room, open your saves

 **Manual Installation (Linux)**